vitest-dev/vitest/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `true`

-influences whether or not the `showDiff` flag should be included in the thrown AssertionErrors. `false` will always be `false`; `true` will be true when the assertion has requested a diff be shown.
+Influences whether or not the `showDiff` flag should be included in the thrown AssertionErrors. `false` will always be `false`; `true` will be true when the assertion has requested a diff to be shown.

 #### chaiConfig.truncateThreshold